nuwave/lighthouse/docs/master/performance/caching.md

 - `max-age` equals the lowest `maxAge` among all fields.
 If that value is 0, `no-cache` is used instead
 - visibility is `public` unless the scope of a queried field is `PRIVATE`

+There are defaults for the root fields and non-scalar types:
+- for non-scalar types `max-age` is 0
+- for root fields `max-age` is 0 and `scope` is `private`

 For more details check [Apollo](https://www.apollographql.com/docs/apollo-server/performance/caching/#calculating-cache-behavior).